Fraud Summary

 Lottery/Sweepstakes Scams:

-Lottery/Sweepstakes scams target consumers by a notification, which arrives through the mail, by email, or by an unsolicited telephone call.
+Lottery/Sweepstakes scams target consumers by a notification, which arrives through mail, email, or an unsolicited telephone call.
 Here’s how it works:

-• The notification advises you have won a prize, but you did not enter in any type of lottery or sweepstake by the promoter contacting you.
+• The notification advises you that you have won a prize, but you did not enter any lottery or sweepstakes by the promoter contacting you.

 • The promoter will ask you to send payment to cover the cost of redeeming the prize when the prize does not exist.